kyma-project/telemetry-manager/docs/user/01-manager.md

 ## Module Configuration

-The [Telemetry resource](resources/01-telemetry.md) allows to configure the number of replicas for the `telemetry-trace-gateway` and `telemetry-metric-gateway` deployments.
+In the [Telemetry resource](resources/01-telemetry.md), you can configure the number of replicas for the `telemetry-trace-gateway` and `telemetry-metric-gateway` deployments.
 The default value is 2.

 ## Module Status